manoharan-lab/holopy/docs/source/users/load_tutorial.rst

 ..  plot:: pyplots/show_bg_holo.py

-If you are worried about stray light in your optical train, you should also subtract a dark-field image of your sample, recorded with no laser illumination.
+If you are worried about stray light in your optical train, you should also capture a dark-field image of your sample, recorded with no laser illumination.

 ..  testcode::